acerv/jenkins-cloner/README.rst

 * slaves
 * jobs

-They can be cloned from one jenkins server to an another jenkins server.
+from one jenkins server to an another jenkins server.

 Command line::